ardasklrgl/3D-ASCII-Turkish-Flag/README.md

 ## **How It Works**

 I recommend first reading the blog post I linked in the beginning to get an idea of the math behind projecting a torus to 2D.
-I also have a Python code for the spinning donut in the repo to see how the math is applied in code.
+I also have a Python code for the spinning donut in the repo to demonstrate how the math is applied in code.

 ### **1. Crescent Geometry**